knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 * **Automating workflows**: Initiating a serverless function when a new Pod is _deployed_, a Deployment _scales_, or a ConfigMap is _modified_.
 * **Integrating with external systems**: Sending Kubernetes events to data warehouses or databases, AI applications or even logging systems for analysis.

-The following is an example of an `ApiServerSource` which only sends emitted events of the Kubernetes API server related to `kind: VirtualMachine`:
+The following is an example of an `ApiServerSource` which only sends events emitted from the Kubernetes API server related to `kind: VirtualMachine`:

 ```yaml
 kubectl create -f - <<EOF